pykeen/pykeen/docs/source/tutorial/first_steps.rst

 you might have difficulty loading the model using `torch.load('trained_model.pkl')`.

-This might be because one or both of the following:
+This could be due to one or both of the following:

 1. The model class structure might have changed.
 2. The model weight names might have changed.